-- Other elements you should explain: Unless you have integrated your files into an interactive format, you need to describe interactions and animations.
+Unless you have integrated your files into an interactive format, you need to describe interactions and animations.
 Another element you should not forget to explain is links.
 Tell the developer where each links directs to.
 You can place it as a side note affixed to wireframes or through diagrams or storyboards.

 Additionally, don’t forget to organize resources (and make sure to include all assets) into their individual folder, make use of appropriate file naming conventions, and label each font family and make sure that all paid fonts have the necessary licenses for web use.

 Tools and programs also make collaborations go smoothly especially in terms of communication and project and task management and tracking.